r-gould/r-gould.github.io/_posts/2025-06-20-constructing-qfts.markdown

 mathjax: true
 ---

-The aim of this post is to motivate and demonstrate the guiding principles that underlie the construction of quantum field theories, and particularly the Standard Model -- arguably the most successful scientific theory of all time.
+The aim of this post is to motivate and demonstrate the guiding principles that underlie the construction of quantum field theories, and particularly the Standard Model -- arguably one of the most successful scientific theories of all time.

 Notation: We will denote the space of smooth maps between a manifold $$M$$ and a vector space $$V$$ by $$C^{\infty}(M, V)$$.
 For a functional $$F: C^{\infty}(M, V) \to \mathbb{R}$$, we will denote its functional derivative at $$f \in C^{\infty}(M, V)$$ evaluated at point $$x \in M$$ by $$\frac{\delta F[f]}{\delta f(x)} \in \mathbb{R}$$.
 We will denote the space of invertible linear maps from $$V$$ to $$V$$ by $$\text{GL}(V)$$.